Robert Farah

-Robert Charbel Farah Maksoud ([ˈroβeɾt ˈfaɾa]; born 20 January 1987) is a Colombian professional tennis player, who is a former world No. 1 in doubles.
-He reached a career-high singles ranking of No. 163 in June 2011, but has achieved most of his success in doubles.
+Robert Charbel Farah Maksoud ([ˈroβeɾt ˈfaɾa]; born 20 January 1987) is a Colombian former professional tennis player.
+A world No. 1 in doubles, he also reached a career-high singles ranking of No. 163 in June 2011.

-Farah is a two-time Grand Slam Champion, having won both the Wimbledon Championships and the US Open in 2019 in men's doubles, alongside compatriot Juan Sebastián Cabal.
+Farah is a two-time Grand Slam Champion, having won both the 2019 Wimbledon Championships (the first Hispanic duo to accomplish the feat) alongside compatriot Juan Sebastián Cabal and the 2019 US Open.
 The pair also finished runners-up at the 2018 Australian Open, and Farah reached the final in mixed doubles at the 2016 Wimbledon Championships and 2017 French Open with Anna-Lena Grönefeld.

-Farah has won 19 doubles titles on the ATP Tour, including two at Masters 1000 level, and became world No. 1 in doubles for the first time on 15 July 2019.
-He has spent a total of 68 weeks at the top of the doubles rankings, and was year-end No. 1 in both 2019 and 2020.
-Farah has represented Colombia in the Davis Cup since 2010, as well as at the 2016 and at the 2020 Olympic Games.
+Farah won 19 doubles titles on the ATP Tour, including two at the Masters 1000 level, and became world No. 1 in doubles for the first time on 15 July 2019.
+He spent a total of 68 weeks at the top of the doubles rankings, and was year-end No. 1 in both 2019 and 2020.
+Farah represented Colombia in the Davis Cup from 2010 to his retirement, as well as at the 2016 and at the 2020 Olympic Games.

 College career

 Farah played college tennis at the University of Southern California from 2006 to 2010 where he won two NCAA Division I Men's Tennis Championships as a USC Trojan.
-He finished his Senior season(2010) as the No. 1 ranked NCAA D1 player in the US in singles, while additionally ranked 2nd in doubles.
+He finished his Senior season (2010) as the No. 1 ranked NCAA D1 player in the US in singles, while additionally ranked 2nd in doubles.
 He won the 2008 NCAA Men's Doubles National Championship, partnering Kaes Van't Hof.
 He occasionally played doubles at USC with future ATP pro Steve Johnson.